tojeiro-me/Plasttic/docs/README.md

 ## :warning: Replaced Sass with CSS plus PostCSS :warning

+As I started implementing the Atomic Design methodology

 ---

 ## About

 ---

-An complete Front-End Template for Websites and Web Apps: HTML and CSS/Sass boilerplate, File structure, Conventions & more.
+An complete Front-End Template for Websites and Web Apps: HTML and CSS/PostCSS boilerplate, File structure, Conventions & more.

 This is not intended to be a framework, but rather a starting point.
 It includes a starter html, sass and css code based on best practices, allowing the developer to customize it to fit their project needs and even their own methodology.